Apple unveils larger iPhones, health-oriented watches

 The company is also expected to unveil a new version of its wireless AirPods earbuds with wireless charging and a wireless mat that will be able to charge several devices at once.

-Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Aditional reporting by Supantha Mukherjee in Bengaluru and Nadine Schimroszik in Berlin; Writing by Bill Rigby; Editing by Bernard Orr and Nick Zieminski
+Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Aditional reporting by Supantha Mukherjee in Bengaluru, Nadine Schimroszik in Berlin and Yasmeen Abutaleb in Washington; Writing by Bill Rigby; Editing by Bernard Orr and Nick Zieminski